andrew-codechimp/andrew-codechimp/README.md

 ### Hi there 👋

-I work on numerous side projects, either here or if they are more stable/supported on my [CodeChimp-org](https://github.com/codechimp-org) organisation.
+I work on numerous side projects.
 My portfolio of released work is available at [https://codechimp.org/](https://codechimp.org/)

 - 🔭 I’m currently working on most things Swift & SwiftUI.